-But I feel even most people with already assertive natures will go a little too far in teaching others the lessons of their boundary breaking.
+But I feel even most people with already assertive natures will go a little too far in teaching others the lessons of their boundary-breaking.
 Or they may try to sneak off, avoiding requests they would rather not partake in.
 I am guilty of both of these.
-Honestly though I think these tendencies are just part of being human.
+Honestly, though I think these tendencies are just part of being human.
 There is nothing wrong with them as long as they don’t become our primary approaches.

 I feel the next important aspect is that they are set and shown consistently.
 This speaks to integrity.
 If I am going to tell people I have certain boundaries, then that is something people should be able to expect in the future.
 And if we are going to break them, then we better have a damn good reason.
 Because believe me, people are going to notice.

-Of course life changes often though, and as responsibilities change so do priorities and boundaries.
+Of course, life changes often though, and as responsibilities change so do priorities and boundaries.
 I know this well since my wife and I welcomed our beautiful baby girl into the world.
-Through the process I have come to find that as long as my boundary changes are reasonable and well communicated, my relationships seem to be understanding.
+Through the process, I have come to find that as long as my boundary changes are reasonable and well communicated, my relationships seem to be understanding.

 Setting healthy personal boundaries can be a difficult thing to do.
 Sometimes it feels like it would be easier to avoid relationships altogether.
-But having healthy relationships is very important to building a healthy life.
+But having healthy relationships is very important in building a healthy life.
 Learning to develop healthy boundaries can ensure that we are able to balance out our relationship workloads.
 Getting the most out of them while still having our presence enjoyed.

 I wish you well on your path to finding healthy personal boundaries.
-And thank you so much for stopping in to My Life Experiment today.
+And thank you so much for stopping into My Life Experiment today.
 If you enjoyed what you read then I would love for you to do a couple things for us.